-Beetles or also known as Coleoptera insects are the largest number of subspecies of the world which is around 40%.
+Beetles, or also known as Coleoptera insects, are the largest number of subspecies in the world (which is around 40%)!
 This group of species is so large that one out of every four animals on earth is a beetle!
-This means there is around 350,000 of identified species but there’s millions more that are left unidentified.
-The beetle posses a hard shell, four wings and legs.
-The size of the beetle can range from 1/16 of an inch to 6 inches!
-Beetles do not have very good eyesight so they will communicate through pheromones, vibrations for sounds.
-A few common types of beetles include the Japanese beetle, carpet beetle, Asian lady beetle, flea beetles and bark beetles.
-Most beetles are brown and black but a few types can be very colorful.
+This means there are around 350,000 identified species, but millions more that are left unidentified.
+The beetle possesses a hard shell, has four wings and legs, and it’s size can range from 1/16 of an inch to 6 inches!
+Beetles do not have very good eyesight, so they will communicate through pheromones, or vibrations for sounds.
+A few common types of beetles include the Japanese beetle, Carpet beetle, Asian Lady beetle, Flea beetles and Bark beetles.
+Most beetles are brown and black, but a few types can be very colorful.
 The average lifespan of the beetle is 3 years.
-The beetle typically tend to feeds on debris and fungi but the larger beetles have been know to eat an animal as large as a small bird.
-The beetles possess an open circulatory system that will use the fluid inside their own body.
-People will often use beetles one such as the ladybug to help control common pest issues they may have.
+The beetle typically tends to feed on debris and fungi, but the larger beetles have been known to eat an animal as large as a small bird.
+Beetles possess an open circulatory system that will use the fluid inside their own body.
+People will often use beetles (one such as the ladybug) to help control common pest issues they may have.

 Elimination or Control

 A few types of beetles are not considered pests such as ladybugs and lightning bugs, which can actually benefit the environment.
-The ones considered pest usually cause harm by eating crops, passing diseases, and possessing a harmful poisonous bite.
-One effective way to get rid of harmful beetles such as the Japanese beetle is to drown them in either dish-washing detergent or water.
-Another option to consider is purchasing the product Milky Spore, doing frequent treatments to your lawn.
-The type will beetle will depend on the best form of treatment to use, contact your local pest exterminator if you have any issues or questions with the type of beetle you are dealing with.
+The ones considered pests usually cause harm by eating crops, passing diseases, and possessing a harmful, poisonous bite.
+One effective way to get rid of harmful beetles, such as the Japanese beetle, is to drown them in either dish-washing detergent or water.
+Another option to consider is purchasing the product Milky Spore, and doing frequent treatments to your lawn.
+The best form of treatment to use depends on the type of beelte, and you should contact your local pest exterminator if you have any issues or questions with the type of beetle you are dealing with.